 It can also pinpoint prisons and detention centers, where those who broke the law receive punishment for their crimes.

 The Justice Tarot Card as an Obstacle or Challenge

 Justice can pose a formidable challenge.

 As an obstacle, the Justice card is a quest to discover the truth, own up to mistakes, and acknowledge the consequences of your actions.
 It suggests that your behavior in the past has affected the situation that you’re currently in.

-This is somewhat related to karma, though not in the permanent and long term way of the Wheel of Fortune.
+This is somewhat related to karma, though not in the permanent and long-term way of the Wheel of Fortune.
 It means that your thoughts and actions are precisely what led you here.
-Good deeds are rewarded, while malice will eventually take its toll.
+Good deeds are often rewarded, while malice will eventually take its toll.